A minimal Kurepa tree with respect to club embeddings: Introduction

-Although there is a powerful structural theorem regarding the club isomorphisms of Aronszajn trees, similar questions regarding Kurepa trees do not seem to be addressed.
-In this paper we will prove: \begin{thm} It is consistent with $GCH$ that there is a Kurepa tree $T$ which is club isomorphic to all of its downward closed everywhere Kurepa subtrees.
-Moreover $T$ has no Aronszajn subtrees. \end{thm} An $\omega_1$-tree $T$ is said to be \emph{everywhere Kurepa} if for all $x \in T$, the tree of all $y \in T$ that are compatible with $x$, is Kurepa.
-Since every Kurepa subtree of an everywhere Kurepa tree contains an everywhere Kurepa subtree, this theorem implies that the tree in the theorem is actually club minimal with respect to being Kurepa, i.e. for every downward closed Kurepa subtree $U\subset T$ there is a club $C\subset \omega_1$ and a one to one, level and order preserving function $f:T\upharpoonright C \longrightarrow U\upharpoonright C$.
+Similarity of $\omega_1$-trees with respect to closed unbounded subsets of $\omega_1$ was first considered by Abraham and Shelah. \begin{thm} \cite{club_isomorphic} $\PFA$ implies that every two normal Aronszajn trees are club isomorphic. \end{thm} Here two $\omega_1$-trees $S,T$ are \emph{club isomorphic} if there is a club $C\subset \omega_1$ such that $T\upharpoonright C$ is isomorphic to $S\upharpoonright C$.
+This theorem may be regarded as an evidence that under some reasonable forcing axioms, Aronszajn trees behave like non-atomic countable trees.
+Although there is such an insightful theorem regarding the club isomorphisms of Aronszajn trees, similar questions regarding Kurepa trees do not seem to be addressed in the literature.
+For instance, considering the fact that $2^{<\omega}$ is a minimal countable non-atomic tree, one might ask whether or not there can be Kurepa trees which are minimal with respect to club emebeddings.
+In this paper we will prove: \begin{thm} It is consistent with $\mathrm{GCH}$ that there is a Kurepa tree $T$ which is club isomorphic to all of its downward closed everywhere Kurepa subtrees.
+Moreover, $T$ has no Aronszajn subtrees. \end{thm} An $\omega_1$-tree $T$ is said to be \emph{everywhere Kurepa} if for all $x \in T$, the tree of all $y \in T$ that are comparable with $x$ is Kurepa.
+Since every Kurepa tree contains an everywhere Kurepa subtree, this theorem implies that the tree in the theorem is actually club minimal with respect to being Kurepa.
+In other words, for every downward closed Kurepa subtree $U\subset T$ there is a club $C\subset \omega_1$ and a one to one function $f:T\upharpoonright C \longrightarrow U\upharpoonright C$ which is level and order preserving.